uribench/software-engineering-handbook/Guides/Technical Debt/Technical Debt Overview.md

 [Technical Debt][1] is a metaphor developed by [Ward Cunningham][2] to help dealing effectively with code design problems.
 It compares taking bad design choices to taking a financial debt.
-The interest on the debt has to be continually payed, as long as the principle is not payed down by refactoring the code into a better design.
+The interest on the debt has to be continually paid, as long as the principle is not paid down by refactoring the code into a better design.

 Technical debt is inevitable and thus should be expected.
 It has multiple forms and causes, some are